Geographic Information Systems (GIS) Modernization

 The Bureau of Indian Affairs, part of the Department of the Interior, is seeking proposals for the operation of the Indian Art and Craft Shop located in Washington, D.C.
 This Request for Proposals (RFP) outlines a five-year concession contract, with the possibility of a five-year renewal, aimed at managing the retail sale of authentic Indian arts and crafts, as well as providing cultural education and event programming.
 The selected concessionaire must comply with the Indian Arts and Crafts Act of 1990 and adhere to historic preservation standards, with a strong preference for Indian-owned businesses, although non-Indian entities are also encouraged to apply.
 Proposals are due by January 15, 2026, and must include detailed plans addressing authenticity, support for Indian artisans, operational capabilities, marketing strategies, and financial resources.
 Interested parties can reach out to Terence Lord at terence.lord@bia.gov for further inquiries.

-The Department of the Interior is seeking proposals for Exclusive Use Single Engine Air Tanker (SEAT) Aircraft Flight Services to support the Bureau of Indian Affairs (BIA) in Bemidji, Minnesota.
-The contract, which is set aside for small businesses, will provide essential aerial firefighting services from February 1, 2026, to January 31, 2031, with an estimated operational period during the fire season from April 5 to June 3.
-This procurement is critical for effective fire suppression operations, requiring a SEAT aircraft with specific performance capabilities and qualified personnel.
-Interested parties must submit their proposals by December 30, 2025, and can contact Shay Roadruck at shayroadruck@ibc.doi.gov or 571-513-3226 for further information.
+The Department of the Interior is seeking proposals for Exclusive Use Single Engine Air Tanker (SEAT) Aircraft Flight Services to support the Bureau of Indian Affairs (BIA) at Bemidji, Minnesota.
+The contract will provide essential aerial firefighting services from February 1, 2026, to January 31, 2031, with an estimated exclusive use period during the fire season from April 5 to June 3.
+This procurement is critical for effective fire suppression operations, requiring a SEAT aircraft with specific technical specifications and personnel qualifications.
+Interested small businesses must submit their proposals by December 30, 2025, at 1300 PS, and should direct inquiries to Shay Roadruck at shayroadruck@ibc.doi.gov or by phone at 571-513-3226.